Vincent-LAMBERT/inkscape-microgestures/microrep/export_hand_poses/README.md

 Open the `Layers` and `XML Editor` tabs.
 In the `XML Editor` select layer objects and add the attribute `export-hand-poses` to them and given them a value of the form `[finger],[status]`.

 * `[finger]` is the name of the finger the layer corresponds to.
-* `[status]` (one of `up, down, add-link, abd-linkd, multi-link`) controls the visibility of the layer and how combinations are formed with each finger. `add-link` and `abd-link` work in pair to create a link between two joined fingers. `multi-link` is used to create a link between multiple joined fingers.
+* `[status]` (one of `up, down, adduction, abd-linkd, complex`) controls the visibility of the layer and how combinations are formed with each finger. `adduction` and `abduction` work in pair to create a link between two joined fingers. `complex` is used to create a link between multiple joined fingers.

 You use the tool by running "**Extensions > Export > Export Hand Poses...**".
 Once you have configured your settings, you hit `Apply` to generate the combinations.